m0rph2us/til/README.md

 # 2021-04-01
 ## 12:45

-sincedb tracks input files. logstash sincedb default is `<path.data>/plugins/inputs/file`.
+sincedb tracks input files. logstash sincedb default is `<path.data>/plugins/inputs/file`(hidden file).
 It is clean after if no more file change has detected. see `sincedb_clean_after`(default is 2 weeks) at below link.

 https://www.elastic.co/guide/en/logstash/current/plugins-inputs-file.html#plugins-inputs-file-start_position